yemisprojects/eks-infra/README.md

 <img width="2159" alt="Karpenter error" src="https://github.com/yemisprojects/eks-infra/blob/main/images/Karpenter%20error.png">

-These errors are [officially documented](https://karpenter.sh/preview/troubleshooting/#webhooks) as _"a bug in ArgoCD’s upgrade workflow where webhooks are leaked"_.
+These errors are [officially documented](https://karpenter.sh/preview/troubleshooting/#webhooks) as _"a bug in Argo CD’s upgrade workflow where webhooks are leaked"_.
 The solution is to simply delete the webhooks and rerun terraform apply or rerun the workflow

 ```sh
 kubectl delete mutatingwebhookconfigurations defaulting.webhook.provisioners.karpenter.sh